subwayfootlong/NRC_2026/lesson-logs/README.md

 * **Concept learnt:** Bridging the gap between structural stability—specifically regarding the robot's **Center of Gravity (CoG)**—and reliable software execution via open-source movement libraries.
 * **Challenges experienced:** Auditing mechanical gear slippage caused by an unstable CoG and mapping hardware motor ports to match the requirements of the new navigation code.

+### Lesson 7: Hardware Iteration (4 July 2026)

+This session focused on troubleshooting persistent movement reliability issues.

+* **Concept learnt:** The direct correlation between chassis weight distribution and driving base
+* **Challenges experienced:** Identifying whether the instability stems from weight distribution or wheel grip, leading to initial adjustments in the robot's physical configuration.

+### Lesson 8: Hardware Iteration (11 July 2026)

+This session served as a continuation of the previous week

+* **Concept learnt:** Methodical iteration of physical hardware components to isolate mechanical failure points.
+* **Challenges experienced:** Continuing to refine wheel positions and shifting the Center of Gravity (CoG) to ensure the robot maintains predictable movement patterns during autonomous tasks.
+* **Solved** Adding weight solves center of gravity problem

+### Lesson 9: Coding Tasks (18 July 2026)

+Trying to solve all the tasks for NRC 2026

+* **Currently at** : Yellow Blocks
 ---